 (BBC)

-According to recent same sex marriage facts, over 2,000 gay couples have married since Taiwan legalized gay marriage in May 2019.
-After hearing the joyful news, over thousands of gay rights supporters celebrated outside the parliament in Taipei.
+According to recent same-sex marriage facts, over 2,000 gay couples have married since Taiwan legalized gay marriage in May 2019.
+After hearing the joyful news, thousands of gay rights supporters celebrated outside the parliament in Taipei.

-16. According to the gay marriage and divorce statistics, 30% of lesbian marriages end in divorce within a decade.
+13. According to gay marriage and divorce statistics, 30% of lesbian marriages end in divorce within a decade.

 (Brown Law Offices)